-Course pack (available at Maple Press, 481 E. San Carlos; ph: 297-1000) Babbitt, Natalie.
+Course Reader (available at Maple Press, 481 E. San Carlos; ph: 297-1000) 4 Exam Booklets

+Babbitt, Natalie.
 Tuck Everlasting Ellis, Deborah.
 The Breadwinner Jimenez, Francisco.
 The Circuit Konigsburg, E.L.
 The View from Saturday Lowry, Lois.
 Number the Stars Rowling, J.K.
 Harry Potter and the Sorcererís Stone White, E.B.
 Charlotte's Web Yep, Lawrence.
-Dragonwings
+Dragonwings unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course related activities including but not limited to internships, labs, clinical practica.
+Other course structures will have equivalent workload expectations as described in the syllabus.